basecom/FixturesPlugin/UPGRADE.md

 - `$this->helper->SalesChannel()->getTax19()` has moved to `$this->helper->Tax()->getTax19()`
 - `$this->helper->SalesChannel()->getTax()` has moved to `$this->helper->Tax()->getTax()`

 ### Recommendation: Fixture Helper is now given to any fixture
-While not strictly a breaking change, but a recommendation: In V3 every fixtures has access to the fixture helper by default using `$this->helper`.
-So our recommandation is to not load the fixture helper manually within dependency injection and instead use the given helper.
+In V3, every fixture has access to the fixture helper by default using $this->helper.
+Therefore, while not strictly a breaking change, we advise against manually loading the fixture helper via dependency injection and instead using the provided helper.

 ## v1.x -> v2.x